sibir007/abstract/Rust_part2.md

 ##### What is Streams in async Rust?

-Streams is Sequence Futures.
-The async `recv` method of `trpl::Receiver` produces a sequence of items over time.
-This is an instance of a much more general pattern known as a stream.
 A stream is like an asynchronous form of iteration.

 ##### How we can create Stream from Iterator?